 for the old

-a commissioned piece in relation to Saâdane Afif's constellation of texts and piece The Old at the Hamburger Bahnhof; itself based on Jeff Koons' series The New.
-12 texts were written in response to The Old, all engaging with the decline of objects, bodies, and societal models. i was commissioned to write music based on those texts, while being free to take inspiration from any aspect of Saâdane's work and simply convey a personal gaze on the work. you can find some extensive info about the piece below.
+a collaborative work related to Saâdane Afif's constellation of texts and piece The Old at the Hamburger Bahnhof; itself based on Jeff Koons' series The New.
+12 texts were written in response to The Old, all engaging with the decline of objects, bodies, and societal models. i was commissioned to compose music based on these texts, with the freedom to draw on any aspect of Saâdane's work and offer a personal perspective on it. more information on the piece and excerpts can be found below.

-w/ Kristia Michael and Rebecca Lane, and a special concert at KM28 on June 23rd 2026 organized through the shared effort of: Freunde* Guter Musik Berlin e.
-V. in cooperation with Hamburger Bahnhof, Nationalgalerie der Gegenwart and KM28.
+the work largely stems from our collaboration w/ Kristia Michael and Rebecca Lane. premiered at KM28 on June 23rd 2026 organized through the shared effort of: Freunde* Guter Musik Berlin e.
+V. in cooperation with Hamburger Bahnhof, Nationalgalerie der Gegenwart and KM28. curator: Gabriele Knapstein.

 header photo: The Old, 2025 © Saâdane Afif, 2025 VG Bild-Kunst, Bonn.
 Courtesy of the artist & Mehdi Chouakri, Berlin.
 Photo: Jacopo La Forgia